mdzhang/mdzhang.com/content/posts/vim-tmux-rice-r.md

 ### tmux for splitting a terminal window

-I ended up ramping up my [tmux][tmux] for this.
+I've long been familiar with [tmux][tmux], but hadn't really used it much until I started using R and wanted a REPL in the same window, not just in another tab.

-First I found a [handy cheatsheet](https://gist.github.com/michaellihs/b6d46fa460fa5e429ea7ee5ff8794b96) that covers basics like:
+Here's a [handy cheatsheet](https://gist.github.com/michaellihs/b6d46fa460fa5e429ea7ee5ff8794b96) that covers basics like:

 - Opening tmux with `tmux`
 - Creating a pane in a vertical window split with `<C-b> %` aka `Ctrl` + `b` + `shift` + `5`